Oaxaca en la historia y en el mito: The man beside Carlos María de Bustamante (General Antonio de León y Loyola?)

-The picture below, the only available on the internet does not look like the man beside Bustamante but there is another image from a reputable source that cannot be posted here for copyright reasons and it does look like General Antonio de León.
+The picture below, the only one available on the internet does not look like the man beside Bustamante but there is another image of General Antonio de León posted on the internet from a reputable source that cannot be posted here for copyright reasons and it does look like the image on the mural.
 It can be seen here.
 And placing General Antonio de León beside Carlos María de Bustamante is logical because both represented Oaxaca, along with 10 others, in the Congreso Constituyente to write a new constitution for Mexico.